Skip to main content

 1. Pricing

-Notion.
-Free Personal (unlimited pages, 5MB upload cap) per Notion pricing page (May 2026).
-Plus $10/month.
-Business $20/month.
-Notion AI $10/month add-on.
+Notion has Free Personal with unlimited pages and a 5MB upload cap per Notion pricing page (May 2026).
+Plus is $10/month, Business is $20/month, and Notion AI is a $10/month add-on.

-Verdict.
 Apple Notes wins on free tier completeness.
 Notion wins when you need databases or team features.
 For a deeper Markdown-versus-workspace framing, see Notion vs Obsidian.

 2. Databases